oracle-livelabs/oic/oic-gen3/common/intro-design-patterns/intro-to-design-patterns.md

-# Introduction - Learning purpose only.
-No action needed in this lab.
+# Introduction to ERP Cloud Integration Design Patterns - READ Only

+## Introduction

 This section walks you through various design patterns and use cases integrating with Oracle ERP cloud & Oracle SCM Cloud